 Let’s imagine for a minute what the world would be like if digital marketing did not exist!

-According to this article, an organisation without a web presence is one that 99.9% of the world has never heard of.
+Nowadays, an organisation without a web presence is one that 99.9% of the world has never heard of.

 What is Digital Marketing?